stone-w4tch3r/devops/notes/awg-ubuntu.md

 1. Ensure deb-src is enabled in `sources.list`
    - **Ubuntu 22 or lower:**
      1. Open /etc/apt/sources.list
-     2. Ensure line starting with "deb-src" are present
+     2. Ensure lines starting with "deb-src" are present (idk how many are needed)
      3. If not, duplicate lines starting with "deb" and replace "deb" with "deb-src"
      4. Optionally, move those lines into /etc/apt/sources.list.d/deb-src.list
    - **Ubuntu 24:**